oonisim/hadoop-Installation/README.md

 Topology
 ------------
-Simple 1 master + 2 workers (can be increased by a parameter) in a VPC subnet, to be created by the Ansible playbooks.
+Simple 1 master + 2 workers (can be increased by a parameter) in a subnet, to be created by the Ansible playbooks.
 The number of worker nodes can be configured.

 <img src="https://github.com/oonisim/Apache-Spark-Installation/blob/master/Images/AWS.png">